Paracontrolled calculus and regularity structures (II): Introduction

-Two different sets of tools for the study of singular stochastic partial differential equations (PDEs) have emerged recently, under the form of Hairer's theory of regularity structures \cite{Hai, BHZ, CH16, BCCH18} and paracontrolled calculus \cite{GIP, BBF15, BB16}, after Gubinelli, Imkeller and Perkowski' seminal work.
 While Hairer's theory has now reached the state of a ready-to-use black box for the study of singular stochastic PDEs, like Cauchy-Lipschitz well-posedness theorem for ordinary differential equations, the task of giving a self-contained treatment of renormalisation matters within paracontrolled calculus remains to be done.
 It happens nonetheless to be possible to compare the two languages, independently of their applications to the study of singular stochastic PDEs.
-This task was initiated in our previous work \cite{BH}, where we proved that the set of admissible models $\sf M=(g,\Pi)$ over a concrete regularity structure equipped with an abstract integration map is parametrised by a paracontrolled representation of $\sf \Pi$ on the set of trees with non-positive homogeneity.
-Such a statement is concerned with models on regularity structures associated with singular stochastic PDEs.
-We step back in the present work and prove a general result giving a parametrization of any model $\sf M=(g,\Pi)$ on any reasonable concrete regularity structure, in terms of representations of the maps $\sf g$ and $\sf \Pi$ by paracontrolled systems.
-(All the words will be explained below.)
-Being reasonable means here satisfying assumptions \textbf{\textsf{(A-C)}} from Section \ref{SectionRStoPC} and Section \ref{SectionPCtoRS}.
-The result takes the following form.
-Given a concrete regularity structure
+This task was initiated in Gubinelli, Imkeller, Perkowski' seminal work \cite{GIP} and Martin and Perkowski's work \cite{MP18}, and in our previous work \cite{BH}, where we proved that the set of admissible models $\sf M=(g,\Pi)$ over a concrete regularity structure $\scrT=\big((T^+,\Delta^+), (T,\Delta)\big)$ equipped with an abstract integration map is parametrised by a \emph{paracontrolled representation of} $\sf \Pi$ on the set of elements $\tau$ with non-positive homogeneity.
+(Admissible models play a crucial in the regularity structures approach to the study of singular stochastic PDEs.)
+Theorem 21 in \cite{BH} says indeed that given \emph{any} family $\big(\Brac{\tau}\in\mcC^{\vert\tau\vert}\big)_{\vert\tau\vert\leq 0}$, with $\tau$ in a linear basis of $T$, there exists a unique admissible model $\sf (g,\Pi)$ on $\mathscr{T}$ such that one has

+for all $\tau\in T$ in the basis, with non-positive homogeneity.
+(All notations and words are explained below.)
+This result provides a parametrisation of the \emph{nonlinear} set of admissible models by a \emph{linear} space, providing for instance a natural notion of tangent space to the space of admissible models.
+The distribution $\Brac{\tau}$ appears in \eqref{EqPCRepresentationPi} as `the' part of ${\sf\Pi}\tau$ of regularity $\vert\tau\vert$ in this decomposition, while the paraproducts ${\sf P}_{{\sf g}(\tau/\sigma)}\Brac{\sigma}$ have regularity $\vert\sigma\vert<\vert\tau\vert$, for $\sigma<\tau$.